enterloper/create-user-flow/flow.md

 #### Route Two: Anonymously visiting my.scouting.org
 A user can visit the legacy version of [my.scouting.org](https://my.scouting.org) and create a presence in the my.scouting databases without any interaction from the Boy Scouts of America or it's affiliates.
-With the updated version of **my.scouting.org**, a user will also have the ability to create an account without interaction from BSA, and without a unit/organization specifically chosen.
+With the latest iteration of **my.scouting.org**, a user will also have the ability to create an account without interaction from BSA, and without a unit/organization specifically chosen.